Parasites in Quail in the Rolling Plains Ecoregion of West Texas: Leadership of the Wildlife Toxicology Laboratory

 Caecal worms:

-• Has been associated with gross pathology, distension of the caeca, and lack of digesta; thus providing a mechanism for reduced fitness, including weight loss
+- Has been associated with gross pathology, distention of the caeca, and lack of digesta; thus providing a mechanism for reduced fitness, including weight loss

 Eyeworms:

-• Rolling Plains is the hot spot for infection; often 8X more prevalent in bobwhite from Rolling Plains vs South Texas Plains
+- Rolling Plains is the hot spot for infection; often 8x more prevalent in bobwhite from the Rolling Plains vs. South Texas Plains

-• 107 worms found in a single bird
+- 107 worms found in a single bird (most were immature)

-• 24 potential intermediate hosts have been identified from grasshoppers, crickets, katydids, and cockroaches
+- 27 potential intermediate hosts have been identified including grasshoppers, crickets, katydids, and cockroaches

-• Takes 51-56 days to complete its life cycle within the bobwhite
+- Takes 51-56 days to complete its life cycle infecting the bobwhite

 What We Think

-• Even low infections may tip the scales against quail in an already challenging environment, e.g. Cooper’s Hawk predation
+- Even low infections my tip the scales against quail in an already challenging environment, e.g., Cooper’s Hawk predation

 Top: Healthy bobwhite quail breast; Bottom: Heavily parasitized and emaciated bobwhite quail breast